-The maximum allowable working pressure for vessels or vessel parts for which the strength cannot be computed with satisfactory assurance of accuracy can be established by burst testing in accordance with ASME VIII-1 UG-101(a)(1), or through Finite Element Analysis (FEA) in accordance with ASME VIII-2.
+The maximum allowable working pressure for vessels or vessel parts for which the strength cannot be computed can be established by burst testing in accordance with ASME VIII-1 UG-101(a)(1), or through Finite Element Analysis (FEA) in accordance with ASME VIII-2.

 Burst testing and FEA may only be used for the purpose of establishing a maximum allowable working pressure of those elements or components for which code calculations cannot be applied.
-Code calculations must be completed for all elements or components which they may be applied as per ASME VIII-1 UG-101(b).
+Code calculations must be completed for all elements or components which they may be applied.

 Determining the MAWP (maximum allowable working pressure)

-(1) P = (B / 4) X ((Su * E) / (Suavg)) (2) P = (B / 4) X ((Su * E) / (Sur)) Where B = Burst test pressure, or pressure at which test was stopped E = Efficiency of welded joint as per ASME VIII-1 UW-12 (if applicable) F = Casting quality factor as per ASME VIII-1 UG-24 (if applicable) Su - Specified minimum tensile strength at test temperature Suavg = Average tensile strength at test temperature Sur = Maximum tensile strength at test temperature
+(1) P = (B / 4) X ((Su * E) / (Suavg)) - OR - (2) P = (B / 4) X ((Su * E) / (Sur)) Where B = Burst test pressure, or pressure at which test was stopped E = Efficiency of welded joint as per ASME VIII-1 UW-12 (if applicable) Su - Specified minimum tensile strength at test temperature Suavg = Average tensile strength at test temperature Sur = Maximum tensile strength at test temperature

-The resulting MAWP must then be reduced by the elevated temperature reduction, corrosion reduction and casting efficiency if applicable:
+The calculated MAWP must be reduced by the elevated temperature reduction, corrosion reduction and casting efficiency if applicable: